bhavikbhagwani/groupprojectG30/README.md

 Either can choose to hold, adding their current round's points to their total score.
 The first player to reach a score 50 points wins the game.
 You can also cheat in the game, but your results or stats won't be stored if you cheat

-## INSTALLATION

-We set our GitHub Repository to private, meaning nobody is able to clone it.
-However, you will have a zip file containing all files.
-Download this zip file, extract the files and open them

 ## RUN GAME